 In some ways such as those, their lives were similar.
 In others, so, so different.
 Capote was the first celebrity famous for being famous, the film states, enjoying its trappings of Champagne and stays at the Ritz.
 When the celebrity-studded New York disco Studio 54 was at the height of its popularly, he mind-bogglingly speculated on which long-dead people would have loved going there.
 Williams in contrast, though smoother on the surface, was a lifelong, obsessive writer, able to decline party invitations.

-Truman and Tennessee: An Intimate Conversation is clever and very worthwhile, no matter how familiar you are with their work.
+Truman and Tennessee: An Intimate Conversation is clever and very worthwhile, no matter how familiar or unfamiliar you are with their work.
 Do see it.

 Truman and Tennessee: An Intimate Conversation is available in virtual cinemas and on Dogwoof on demand from 30 April 2021.